This post may contain affiliate links. Please read my disclosure policy.

 These spices include:

-- Mace (a seed-free replacement for Nutmeg that tastes a lot like nutmeg)
+- Nutmeg or Mace for AIP (Mace is a seed-free replacement for Nutmeg that tastes a lot like nutmeg)

 - Vanilla Powder (this IS AIP compliant for anyone wondering since they can be consumed without chewing the seeds)

 The last components of this dish are coconut milk and maple syrup.
 It's only 1 tablespoon of maple syrup though, so if you're on Whole30 just omit it.
 The carrots are sweet enough that you really don't need it.

 You can use any nut or seed milk of choice if you're on Paleo or Whole30.